The Path of Direct Repair:

 Facilitation

-The retreat will be facilitated by Lotte Lieb Dula of Reparations4slavery.com and Reparations Circle Denver, with special guests.
+The retreat will be facilitated by Lotte Lieb Dula of Reparations4slavery.com, with special guests each session.
 Briayna Cuffie will join us for several sessions.
-The final session will include a ceremony providing the reparative funds to members of Denver Black Reparations Council members.

 Homework